by-jp/www.byjp.me/content/photos/instagram/5grhpqi7jiuf6ybqgf22nx7ioy/index.md

 - imported
 - from-instagram
 ---
-New thing Tuesday\!
+New thing Tuesday!
 Bollywood casting call with some of my favourite swing dancers. 💃🕺 "We need to make you look as young as possible", they said.
-So bye bye beard, hello face\!
+So bye bye beard, hello face!

 Also, apparently everyone gets the same, white people, makeup. 😳